SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/isNegative.md

 so.topic: reference
 ---

+# TimeSpan.isNegative()

 The return value is true if this is a negative timespan, othewise false.